chackohead/codingFun/README.md

 Super good stuff

-This is where the notes for this repo exist. adding more comments haveing fun
+This is where the notes for this repo exist. adding more comments having fun

-Some more read me updates from me - tzumu.
+Some more read me updates from me - taka zumu